 (who married Agatha's sister Madge) and they did reveal that the elaborate disappearance was all planned to spite Archie.
 James Watts' sister Nan supplied Agatha cash for new clothes and train fare.

-(So forget the fact that Agatha always carried that money belt!)
+(Supposedly tucked away in that money belt!)
 I'm sure the newshounds felt proud that they were right, that it was indeed a hoax to embarass or punish Archie Christie.

 Vanessa Redgrave starred as Agatha Christie and Dustin Hoffman is Wally Stanton, an American reporter in the 1979 film Agatha.